Dollar slips to nine-week low on safe-haven yen as Mideast tensions flare

 The market seemed to agree with oil jumping around $2 a barrel.
 [O/R]

-The dollar eased 0.4% to 108.14 yen JPY= following the news, breaching several layers of chart support and reaching its lowest since early November.
-The euro dipped to a three-week low at 120.63 yen EURJPY=.
+The dollar eased 0.4% to 108.14 yen following the news, breaching several layers of chart support and reaching its lowest since early November.
+The euro dipped to a three-week low at 120.63 yen.

 The dollar had found overnight support after dismal economic news from Europe and the UK weighed on the pound and euro.